 It still boggles my mind that Ronco somehow found a way to compile an album featuring tracks from top pop acts – Jimi Hendrix, Buffalo Springfield, The Beatles, and the Byrds – one would not normally associate with TV-advertised hits labels, such as Ronco.

 Jimi Hendrix – third artist listed after The Beatles

 In light of this knowledge I began to wonder: Is it possible Jimi Hendrix has appeared on a K-Tel album?

 Answer — Yes!
 K-Tel Japan would include “Purple Haze” on 1971’s 20 Dynamic Hits – an album that would also feature a Beatles track (admittedly, 1961’s “My Bonnie” with singer, Tony Sheridan).

 Perhaps the strangest release of all would be K-Tel Australia’s The Legend of Hendrixalbum (date unknown).

-3rd known photo of Hendrix on K-Tel album cover
+3rd known photo of Hendrix on a K-Tel album cover

 1. Hey Joe